Picture of Steve Cushings

 • Change in fat distribution, with more fat in the upper body, such as a rounded face, increased fat around the neck, a large abdomen, and thinning arms and legs.

 • The skin becomes fragile and thin, with easy bruising and poor healing.
+Purplish pink stretch marks called striae may appear.

-• Women may have excessive hair growth
+• Women may have excessive hair growth.

-• The bones are weakened due to osteoporosis, resulting in risk of fracture
+• The bones are weakened due to osteoporosis, resulting in risk of fracture.

-• Changes in mood, including fatigue, irritability, anxiety and depression
+• Changes in mood, including fatigue, irritability, anxiety and depression.

 • Hypertension and diabetes